dvmrry/k3s-homelab/terraform/README.md

 # Template machine config
 Following settings should be adjusted to your needs.
-Eg. I have my k3s machines utilizing vmbr0 on the hosts and VLAN24 with images on ceph storage
+Eg. I have my k3s machines utilizing vmbr0 on the hosts and VLAN24 with images on Ceph storage

 Export ENV variables